cds-snc/exploration-documentation/ExplorationSprintGuide.md

 ## Appendix A: Advice from previous sprints

 This appendix contains learnings from previous CDS Exploration sprints, as well as learnings from the USDS sprints.
-At the end of each sprint it should be added to (in suggestion mode), by the sprint organizer and/or the team.
+At the end of each sprint it should be added to, by the sprint organizer and/or the team making.

 ### Mindset